This is where eschatology, the end of days, meets scatology, the study of crap!

 Consider first contact — the meeting of two cultures previously unaware of each other.
-Here we are, homo sapiens, doing our thing, and there they are, aquatic sundry, doing theirs, and the two of us are making contact for the first time ever through our biological and technological excrement.
+Here we are, the Homo Sapiens, doing our thing, and there they are, aquatic sundry, doing theirs, and the two of us make contact for the first time ever through our biological and technological excrement.

 Imagine All The People… Dangling By An Asshole

 Let’s reverse the roles and put humanity in the position of these lifeforms.
 Here we are again, good old humanity, minding our business on our isolated island when a huge cloud of something appears on the horizon.
 It looks like nothing we’ve seen before, and smells a little funny too, and feels kinda weird.
 We’re excited to find out more about it, expecting something out of this world, and we’re right, only not quite.
 It turns out to be the wrong kind of extraordinary, neither manna from heaven nor aerosolized ambrosia — just a wall of excrement that stuns and suffocates us.
 We have no way of figuring out where it’s coming from or how to stop it.

 In fact, we’re dead long before its originators reach us, if they ever do.

 Bummer, innit?
 Yep, not just for life on Earth.
 We’re making a right mess for ourselves, urinating and defecating and in general terms spewing waste — all the time, everywhere — where we live and breathe, splish-splashing away like high-tech hogs, like amoeba in still waters.
 Like organisms that haven’t discovered health and hygiene yet.

 Guess what!
 After a while, the waste piles up.
 The surrounding environment is unable to absorb and break down what we spew, and our waste management systems can’t keep up with the pace.